celmi001xamk/yatzy/README.md

 Week 5-6: Refactoring the codebase and adding features.

-Week 7-8: Starting to implement log-in system and hiscores.
+<del>Week 7-8: Starting to implement log-in system and hiscores.<del>